-FIG. 2: Convergence plot for the evolution presented in Fig. 1.
-Plotted are differences from the solution with radial resolution $N_r = 81$ .
+FIG. 2 (color online).
+Convergence plot for the evolution presented in Fig. 1.
+Plotted are differences from the solution with radial resolution $N_r = 81$.

 In Fig. 2 we demonstrate that these numerical solutions are nevertheless numerically convergent.
 We measure the convergence of these solutions by depicting the quantity divided by a suitable normalization.
-This quantity measures the difference between the solution $u{N_r}^{\alpha}$ obtained with radial resolution $N_r$ , compared to a reference solution $u_R^{\alpha}$ .
-In Fig. 2 we use the numerical solution computed with the largest number of radial basis functions $(N_r = 81 \text{ in this case})$ as the reference solution.
+This quantity measures the difference between the solution $u{N_r}^{\alpha}$ obtained with radial resolution N_r , compared to a reference solution u_R^{α} .
+In Fig. 2 we use the numerical solution computed with the largest number of radial basis functions ($N_r = 81$ in this case) as the reference solution.
 In order to make these difference measures meaningful, we normalize them by dividing by an analogous measure of the solution itself:

-Figure 2 shows that our computational methods are numerically convergent, even if the solutions are constraint violating and are therefore unphysical.
-This shows that these constraint violations are a feature of the evolution system and the boundary conditions, rather than being artifacts of a poor numerical technique.
+Fig. 2 shows that our computational methods are numerically convergent, even if the solutions are constraintviolating and are therefore unphysical.
+The rate of convergence of these solutions changes at about t = 10Mbecause a short wavelength reflected pulse enters the computational domain at about this time.
+The convergence of these solutions shows that these constraint violations are a feature of the evolution system and the boundary conditions, rather than being artifacts of a poor numerical technique.